-Removed from Endangered Species Act protections by the Trump administration, wolves are now trophy-hunted and targeted for future hunts in many states.
+Removed from Endangered Species Act protections by the Trump administration, a policy continued with strong support from the Biden administration, wolves are now in crisis in the US.
 Legislative attacks in Montana and Idaho pave the way for the near extermination of Northern Rockies wolves.
 As apex predators that play vital ecological roles in promoting biodiversity and ecosystem health, wolves need federal protections and a national recovery plan to stop egregious killing across their range.
 Regardless of federal status, enhanced local support for wolves is required to ensure long-term recovery and decrease legal/illegal killing that jeopardizes wolf populations, their families, and their genetic viability in the future.

 In addition to managing wolves nationally to ensure recovery across their historical range and genetic exchange between now isolated populations, Project Coyote is focusing immediate wolf protection efforts in strategic regions where they are most threatened by proposed trophy hunting and political ill will, such as Montana and Idaho.